joseasoler/tradergen/FEATURES.md

 * **[Cybernetic Organism and Neural Network](https://steamcommunity.com/sharedfiles/filedetails/?id=2045064990):**

-  * The bionics trader gets access to these specializations: drugs, hunting, medicine, organs, psycasting, wealth.
+  * The bionics trader gets access to these specializations: drugs, hunting, medicine, organs, psycasting, synthetics, wealth.

   * The bionics trader will now purchase all prosthetics from any mods.